cairo-book/cairo-book/src/ch10-00-advanced-features.md

 # Advanced Features

-Now let's learn about more complex features offered by Cairo.
+Now, let's learn about more advanced features offered by Cairo.